CissiWong/weather-api/README.md

 :warning: The guide below is from Tjejer Kodar in London 2015.
 I haven't had a chance to check if it is still correct or not.
 It _should_ work, but have your finger ready on the google button if this doesn't work... :warning:

 Chrome extensions are surprisingly simple to create.
 By packing the app as an extension, you’ll be able to run your weather app by clicking a button in the toolbar.
 All you need to do to package your app is to create a manifest, give it an icon, then install it in chrome.
-To create the manifest, make a new file called manifest.json in the root of the project.
+To create the manifest, make a new file called manifest.json in the "code" folder of this project.
 Within it, place this:

 ```
 {